facebook/react-native-website/docs/flatlist.md

 ### `removeClippedSubviews`

 This may improve scroll performance for large lists.
+On Android the default value is true

 > Note: May have bugs (missing content) in some circumstances - use at your own risk.